Yorkshire pudding recipe. Here we have a traditional Yorkshire Pudding recipe.

 Make pudding as above.
 Make a simple mince beef with onions and gravy.
 Vegetables and potatoes may be added as well, carrot and peas are good for me.
 Fill the pudding with all that you have cooked and maybe you might want to enhance the flavour with a little Worcestershire sauce.
 It makes for a very satisfying and tasty meal for all the family.
 Makes a good change to shepherd's pie.

 I might say also that gravy with a touch of Worcestershire sauce in it never goes amiss on my table.
-Another and very much a flavour enhanced gravy can be made with a couple of tablespoons full of Sherry added to it.
+Another and very much a flavour enhanced gravy can be made with a couple of tablespoons of Harvey's Bristol Cream or other nice sherry added to it.

 Send us Your recipe or cooking tips on Yorkshire Puddings or any other dish you think is traditionally Yorkshire.